Witnesses describe fiery Martin County crash that killed 4 people

 According to the Florida Highway Patrol, the Tesla sedan slammed into the minivan, flipping over and bursting into flames.

-The scene left the intersection filled with debris as crews tried to rescue the victims involved.
+The intersection was left filled with debris as first responders tried to rescue the victims involved.

-Witnesses told WPTV that the crash and the aftermath are like nothing they have ever seen.
+Witnesses told WFLX that the crash and the aftermath are like nothing they have ever seen.

 Christina Stamper was a few cars behind the crash.
 She pulled over and called 911.

-"I saw what was pulled out of that tesla, and they were kids, they were kids," one witness said.
+"I saw what was pulled out of that Tesla, and they were kids.
+They were kids," Stamper said.

 Stamper was emotional describing the scene.